zyrus118/Idle-Champions/Readme.md

 ## TO DO
 1. Finish to do list
 2. Test gem farm and add ons
-3. Update other memory structures, currently only game manager and effect key handlers are on refactored system.
+3. Update Dat Set Memory Structure for Steam and EGS and GameManager/Effect Keys for EGS.
-4. Create alternative methods for leveling champions to max, one that doesn't rely on ui
+4. Figure out how to make a to do list auto number, or remove numbering.
 5. Finish Tree View Memory View
 6. Create add on for updating offsets
 7. Iterate on and refine changes